engina/the-internet-book/README.md

 </tbody>
 </table>
 <p style="text-align: center;">Table 1-a</p>
+Looks like with 2 **bits**, we can send 4 different information.
+We can also map these information to a more meaningful value.
+Image a table like this:

 Fine.
 But what if keyboard sends two consequent 5V volts to send 1 and 1.
 How does computer tell when one bit of information ends and the next one begins ?
 That two consequent 5V signals could mean one 1, two 1s or many 1s.